rhfogh/mxlims_data_model/README.md

 For general documentation see docs/Overview.pdf

+For  an account of the modeling and use of X-ray centring, see docs/XrayCentring.pdf

 docs/examples contain example JSON files (not necessarily from the very latest version) and mapping files, showing the mapping between MXLIMS and other formats.